 Vietnam is a country with a troubled history.
 Conquered by China during the Han dynasty, it was under foreign rule for 1,000 years.
 In the nineteenth century, Vietnam was again conquered, this time by French Indochina.
 After World War II, Communist-led guerrillas battled to gain Vietnam's independence.
 In 1954, the country was divided into Communist North Vietnam and non-Communist South Vietnam.
 For the next twenty years, both territories fought in the Vietnam War.
 After the war, the government tried unsuccessfully to lead the country to socialism.
 However, economic difficulties, foreign policy problems, and tensions with China created severe hardships.
 Today, its leaders are attempting to transition into a market economy.

 Most Hani live in simple plaster houses.
 Their small, crowded villages consist of 50 to 60 households.
 Most are rice farmers who skillfully build their terraces on mountain and hill slopes, using irrigation canals and dams.
 They use different kinds of pick axes, hoes, spades, water buffalo drawn plows, and tillers for farming.
-Fertilizers, especially cattle dung, are used for cultivation.
-Cattle breeding is also slowly developing among the Hani.
+Fertilizers, especially cattle dung, are used for farming.
+Cattle production is also slowly developing among the Hani.

 A few Hani still practice slash and burn agriculture.
 These farmers generally live in separate groups, each with a few families, far away from each other.